-In 2019, The African and African American Studies Program at LSU will celebrate its 25th Anniversary.
+In 2019, The African and African American Studies Program at LSU celebrated its 25th Anniversary.
 Having been founding in 1994, the foundation for the African and African American Studies (AAAS) program in Louisiana State University (LSU) can be found in the work, in the 1970s, of the Harambee Student Organization, the Council on Campus Minorities, and the Black Studies Committee.
 Formal steps to establish a Black Studies program at LSU began in the late spring of the 1993-1994 academic year, under the leadership of Dean Karl Roider of the College of Arts and Sciences.
 The proposal committee was developed by an interdisciplinary committee, chaired by Professor Kofi Lomotey from the College of Education.
 The program was approved in the fall of 1994, and provided an interdisciplinary basis for understanding the life and culture if African Americans, Africans, and people around the world by Steering Committee until 1997, when Dr. Thomas Durant, Jr., of the Department of Sociology, was appointed director.

 The AAAS program was established as a coordinating unit, offering a Minor.
-The program began with two faculty members with joint appointing in sociology and African Studies.
-Respectively.
+The program began with two faculty members with joint appointing in sociology and African Studies, respectively.
 The curriculum of the program included Introduction to African and African American Studies, Contemporary Africa, Directed Reading and Research; and Special Topics courses.
 Two African language courses, Elementary Swahili and Intermediate Swahili, were added in 1995, but were eliminated in 2010 due to budget cuts.

-Reflecting an interdisciplinary focus, over its 23-year life (1994-2017), the program has had six directors from five different disciplines/departments: Dr. Thomas J Durant, Jr. (Sociology); Dr. Leonard Moore (History); Dr. Angeletta Gourdine (English); Dr. Joyce Jackson (Anthropology); Dr. Lori Latrice Martin(Sociology); and Dr. Stephen C. Finley (Religion).
+Reflecting an interdisciplinary focus, over its life, the program has had six directors from five different disciplines/departments: Dr. Thomas J Durant, Jr. (Sociology); Dr. Leonard Moore (History); Dr. Angeletta Gourdine (English); Dr. Joyce Jackson (Anthropology); Dr. Lori Latrice Martin(Sociology); and Dr. Stephen C. Finley (Religion).
 In 2000, AAAS program was evaluated professionally by an external evaluator, Dr. William Nelson, Professor and former Director of African and African American Studies at Ohio State University.
 Dr. Nelson made the following conclusion in his evaluation: “In my view, the department model would be the most appropriate vehicle for organizing the courses, personnel and programs of African and African American Studies to satisfy the educational needs of present and future students at Louisiana State University” (Dr. William Nelson, Externa Evaluator, Ohio State University, June 2000, page 16).
 In seeking departmental status, Dr. Nelson recommended (1) change in program structure; (2) curriculum revision; (3) faculty expansion; (4) Increased funding; (5) support for program agenda and research; and (6) community outreach and development.
 The following specific recommendations were made: